 Crafted from resin, they add a lovely touch to a garden, and are sure to bring delight to both kids and grown-ups alike.
 Just pop one or two in your garden planter display (our best cottage garden plants would make a perfect accompaniment) for a whimsical touch.

 Their appearance is fuss-free yet stylish, and what's more, they're modular by design, meaning they can slot together with separate storage compartments.
-Perfect for stashing garden accessories safely (and tidily) out of the way, keeping your plot clutter free.
+They're perfect for stashing garden accessories safely (and tidily) out of the way, keeping your plot clutter-free.

-Adding a planter to your balcony fence or as part of your decking railing ideas is another clever way to maximise your floorspace.
+Adding a planter to your balcony fence or decking railing is another clever way to maximize your floor space.

 Plus, this contemporary design is on wheels, so moving it around is easy – meaning you can switch up the flow of your plot whenever you like.

-12. Try a timeless look for a sophisticated style
+18. Try a timeless look for a sophisticated scheme

 Give a pathway a dose of vintage charm with reclaimed-style designs like these.
-Inspired by Victorian dolly buckets, they're made of fibre clay and are frost resistant to -20°C.
+Inspired by Victorian dolly buckets, they're made of fiber clay and are frost resistant to -4°F (-20°C).

-They're a fabulous choice for modern garden ideas and cottage garden ideas alike.
-Plant with varieties known for their scent, such as lavender or jasmine, or fill with smart clipped evergreens for a contemporary and structured look.
-Position a few lined up along a path or next to a doorway and enjoy the scent as you walk by.
+They're a fabulous choice for modern plots and cottage garden ideas alike.
+Plant with varieties known for their scent, such as lavender.
+If you then position a few lined up along a path or next to a doorway, you can enjoy the fragrance as you walk by.

 'Whatever you wish to grow, there's a planter to match' says Jenny Davis at Forest Garden.
-'This season we've introduced an ingenious raised planter for tomato grow bags, which offers easy access to your crop and stops the unsightly grow bag staining your patio or deck.'
-And don't forget, we've got lots of tips on how to grow tomatoes in our guide.
+'This season we've introduced an ingenious raised planter for tomato grow bags, which offers easy access to your crop and stops the unsightly grow bag staining your patio or deck.

 'We also now have raised kitchen garden planters, which are ideal for plants such as herbs which have shallow roots,' Jenny adds.
-So, if raised beds are off the cards, then these make a wonderful alternative if you're keen for a bit of grow-your-own action.
+So, if building traditional raised garden beds is off the cards, then these make a wonderful alternative if you're keen for a bit of grow-your-own action.

 Classic pots in gorgeous deep-hued glazes will never go out of style.
 Try inky blue or calming greens for a soothing vibe.
-Then, plant up with soft white florals for a simple yet elegant look – our favourite picks include fairy-like gauras, silky-petalled Cosmos, or cascades of pretty Erigeron.
+Then, plant up with soft white florals for a simple yet elegant look – our favorite picks include fairy-like gauras, silky-petalled cosmos, or cascades of pretty erigeron.

 Terracotta planters are a classic look that can bring a sense of the sunny Mediterranean to any patio or porch.
-However, by opting for angular designs, the timeless style gets a modern update.
+By opting for angular designs, the timeless style gets a modern update.

-Try mix and matching different-sized rectangular shapes for added interest.
+Try mixing and matching different-sized rectangular shapes for added interest.
 A pleasing, peachy hue keeps the tone soft and welcoming.

 Love a touch of rattan?
-This on-trend material isn't just great for garden furniture ideas, it's a lovely idea for planters, too.
+This on-trend material isn't just great for your garden furniture ideas – it's a lovely choice for planters, too.

-Lightweight, textural, and totally chic in a light-grey hue, this design above would suit any small courtyard, patio space, or balcony.
-Planted up with vibrant Echinacea, it creates a stylish scene.
+Lightweight, textural, and totally chic in a light gray hue, this design above would suit any small courtyard, patio space, or balcony.
+Planted up with vibrant echinacea, it creates a stylish scene.

-17. Use galvanised steel for a rustic vibe
+23. Use galvanized steel for a rustic vibe

-Perfect for lovers of a vintage style, galvanised steel planters such as these are a brilliant way to add a dose of old-fashioned charm to a plot.
-Positioned either side of a gate, door, or in this case, archway, they make a stunning feature – even more so once planted up with your favourite blooms.
+Perfect for lovers of a vintage style, galvanized steel planters such as these are a brilliant way to add a dose of old-fashioned charm to a plot.
+Positioned on either side of a gate, door, or in this case, archway, they make a stunning feature – even more so once planted up with beautiful blooms.